zentrocdot/ComfyUI_Circle_Detection/README.md

 The help output can be shown with an text/string ouptput node.

 > [!NOTE]
-> <p align="justify">help is feature that should make it in the future easier to work with the node.</p>
+> <p align="justify">help is a feature that should make it in
+> the future easier to work with the node without visiting this
+> documentation.</p>

 ### Settings